estfernan/boost/docs/sv_gene_detection.rst

    ## p-value in favor of a spatially-variable pattern: <0.001

-The outputs include the fraction of expression variance (FSV), characteristic length scale in the kernel function, and Bayesian information criterion.
-P-value is the criteria for determining whether a gene is SV gene or not.
-If the output p-value is less than 0.05, we infer that it is SV gene.
+The outputs include the fraction of expression variance (FSV), characteristic length scale in the kernel function, and Bayesian information criterion (BIC).
+P-value is the criteria for determining whether a gene is an SV gene or not.
+If the output p-value is less than 0.05, we infer that it is an SV gene.
 In this example, the p-value is less than 0.001, indicating strong evidence that gene 'Doc2g' is an SV gene.

 Plot SV Gene
 ------------------------

 Using plot.st, we can visualize the expression pattern for genes.
-In plot.st function, absolute count, normalized or binarized expression level, combined with the location information, are the inputs.
-If the input is binarized expression level, set parameter binary to TRUE.
+In plot.st function, absolute counts, normalized or binarized expression levels, combined with the location information, are the inputs.
+If the input is binarized expression levels, set parameter binary to be TRUE.
 ::
     st.plot(norm_expr, sample_info, gene.name = 'Doc2g', binary = FALSE, log.expr = FALSE)